Home Courses Psychology and Counselling BSc (Hons) Criminology and Forensic Psychology

 Criminology in Professional Practice module

-Our careers-focused module in your third year introduces you to the practice in real life of criminology and give you an idea of where you could apply your skills, as you explore jobs relating to criminology degrees.
+Our careers-focused module in your third year introduces you to the real-world practice of criminology and gives you an idea of where you could apply your skills, as you explore jobs relating to criminology degrees.

 Indicative modules